basisjs/articles/en-US/tutorial/part1/index.md

 </div>
 ```

-TODO The template added element `<input>`.
-For his `value` attribute uses the same Binding as the title -` {name} `.
-But it works only for entries in `DOM`.
+An `<input>` element was added to our template.
+Same binding `{name}` is used in `value` attribute of the `<input>` and in the title.
+But it (TODO) works only for entries in `DOM`.

-To view reacted to the events in his `DOM` fragment desired item is added to the attribute whose name is the name of the event with the prefix` event-`.
-We can add the execution of the action to any element to any event.
-And on one event action can be somewhat, the main divide action names with a space.
+For view to react on events in its `DOM` fragment let's add to a desired element an attribute which name is the name as the event name but with the prefix` event-`.
+We can add any action to any element on any event.
+And each one event on a certain element can trigger a number of actions.
+To describe it just list all action using space as a separator.

-In our example, we added an attribute `event-keyup`, which obliges the idea to perform an action` setName`, when an event is triggered `keyup`.
-If the submission is not some kind of action will be determined in the console we will see a warning message about this and nothing else will happen.
+In our example, we added an attribute `event-keyup`, which obliges the representation to perform a `setName` action, when a `keyup` event is triggered.
+If there is no such action defined in the representation, we will see a warning message about this in the console and nothing else will happen.

-And now add the description of the action.
-To do this, use the property `action`.
-It works similar to `binding`, but only describes the action.
-Options in `action` receive an event object parameter.
-This is not the original event and the copy with additional methods and properties (the original is kept in the event of his property `event_`).
+And now let's add a description of the action.
+To do this, one can use `action` property.
+It works similar to `binding` but describes actions only.
+Functions in `action` receive an event object as a parameter.
+This is not the original event but the copy ofit with additional methods and properties (the original event is kept in its `event_` property).

-TODO Here's how an idea will look now ( `hello.js`):
+Here's how the representation (`hello.js`) will look now:

 ```js
 var Node = require('basis.ui').Node;